-310. The subject and the complement of the indirect predicate "to be" must both have the objective case-form.
+325. The subject and the complement of "to be," when the infinitive is used as a secondary object, must both have the accusative case-form.
 Thus:

 I knew it to be him.
 He thought them to be us.
 Whom did he suppose me to be?